mshareef-git/omavibes/README.md

 A custom soundpack can contain the audio files required by `wayvibes` together with its `config.json`.

 When a matching user soundpack exists, OmaVibes can use the user version instead of the bundled version.

+## Features

+* **Omarchy bar integration** — Open OmaVibes directly from the top bar.
+* **40+ typing sounds** — A collection of cozy typing sound effects across the bundled soundpacks.
+* **Soundpack browser** — Browse the available soundpacks from one panel.
+* **Search** — Filter soundpacks instantly by name.
+* **One-click playback** — Select a soundpack to start playing it immediately.
+* **Random playback** — Pick a random soundpack from the available collection.
+* **Turn Off** — Stop the currently playing typing sounds.
+* **Volume control** — Adjust the volume from 1 to 10.
+* **Per-pack volume** — Each soundpack remembers its own volume setting.
+* **Persistent settings** — Soundpack and volume settings are preserved across shell restarts.
+* **Profile** — See your lifetime typing progress, current rank, progress toward the next rank, personal records, and completed achievements.
+* **Gamified ranks** — Lifetime words typed determine your rank, with increasingly difficult tiers to climb.
+* **Achievements** — Unlock typing milestones based on lifetime words, key presses, typing days, and streaks.
+* **Detailed analytics** — Explore daily, weekly, monthly, and lifetime typing statistics.
+* **Key analytics** — See your most-used keys, key frequency, keyboard usage, and other typing statistics.
+* **Theme-aware interface** — Uses Omarchy/Quickshell styling and the active bar font and theme colors.
+* **Local analytics** — Typing statistics stay on the device, and the actual text you type is never stored.
+* **Bundled runtime** — Includes the `wayvibes` executable and bundled soundpacks, so a separate `wayvibes` installation is not required.

 ## How It Works